mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### When would you build an app vs a custom slash command vs a webhook vs a plugin?

 That depends on your use case, as they each have benefits.
 Apps can be advertised, shared, and installed by others via the Marketplace and users can get started with a slash command.
-Comparatively, a custom slash and webhooks command requires a lot of configuration, is very rigid - and is limited to your own server.
+Comparatively, a custom slash and webhooks command requires a lot of configuration and is less interactive.

 ### What's the difference between the apps framework and the plugin framework?